 The SR-MPLS TE policies can define explicit paths, where the exact sequence of SIDs is specified manually.
 The explicit path can be configured based on an IP address or MPLS label.
-The explicit path can be either strict or loose hop.
+The explicit path can include strict, loose, or a combination of both types of hops.